 The Promise

 Marketing leans on words like fast absorption, anabolic window, and complete amino acid profile.
 It positions powder as scientifically optimized and food as primitive.
+The phrasing is designed to make a steak feel slow and obsolete next to a serving of whey.
+The science does not support the framing.

 Why It Falls Short